philippos-isaia/CoToXYConv/README.md

 # CoToXYConv
-A python script which can convert latitude and longitude to X and Y cartesian system.
+A python script which can convert latitude and longitude to X and Y cartesian system using SUMO network file.
 The result can be used in simulators which prefer X and Y coordinates.

 It uses JSON and SUMOLib, therefore SUMO simulator has to be installed on the host machine.